bguiz/blog-bguiz/src/posts/2024-06-06-hedera-blockchain-or-not.md

 and the order witnessed by consensus nodes.
 These transactions are then grouped approximately every two seconds into **record files**.
-Transaction timestamps are used to serialize record files, in sequence.
+Transaction timestamps are used to serialise record files, in sequence.
 These record files are equivalent to blocks in a traditional blockchain.
 Each record file is a collection of transactions.
 Each one follows exactly one previous record file.